dev-cetera/df_router/README.md

 }
 ```

-### 2. Configure RouteStateManager
+### 2. Configure RouteManager

-In your MaterialApp (or CupertinoApp), use the RouteStateManager widget to define your application's routing configuration.
+In your MaterialApp (or CupertinoApp), use the RouteManager widget to define your application's routing configuration.

 ```dart
 class MyApp extends StatelessWidget {